BigALProject/Big5/src/README.md

             Google releases a graph neural netowrk librarby in Sept 2019. https://venturebeat.com/2019/09/03/google-launches-tensorflow-machine-learning-framework-for-graphical-data/

-            We have taking the raw data and connnected the houses via a graph based on lattitude and longitude and distance between houses.
-We then fed that data into the Google Tensorflow library to produce a model for predicting the damage.
+            <p>We have taking the raw data and connnected the houses via
+               a graph based on lattitude and longitude and distance between houses.
+               We then ferd that data into the Google Tensorflow library to produce a model for predicting the damage.</P